 Seasonal activities in Gulf State Park

-Lake Shelby will lure you into its 900 acres of calm, freshwater and has two launch sites for kayaks and paddleboards.
+Lake Shelby will lure you in with its 900 acres of calm, freshwater and two launch sites for kayaks and paddleboards.
 The lake feeds into canals that flow through the park, and the coastal breeze creates drift currents that make for a relaxing water experience.
-Kayak and paddleboard rentals are available on the grounds, and are a great way to explore the park.
+Kayak and paddleboard rentals are available on the grounds and are a great way to explore the park.
+You can also bring your own watercraft to launch from the lake if you prefer.

-Take a dive in the Gulf of Mexico directly off the three miles of sugar white sand beaches.
-Freshwater lake swimming is another great option for boating and lakeside days.
-Be sure to check out the newly renovated swimming pool and splash pad, surrounded by lounge chairs and wooden pergolas.
+Take a dive in the Gulf of Mexico directly off the three miles of sugar-white sand beaches, or hunker down with a good book and soak up some sun along the scenic shoreline.
+Freshwater lake swimming is another great option for cooling off during the warm summer months, just be sure to look out for alligators!
+For some more fun in the water, check out the newly renovated swimming pool and splash pad, surrounded by lounge chairs and wooden pergolas.

-Pull up your trailer to the beautiful white sand and family-friendly beaches for days of fun and sun.
-Beach access is available from the main park area in Gulf Shores at the Beach Pavilion and also from access points in Orange Beach, Alabama.
-The palm tree studded Beach Pavilion features a large concession stand, air-conditioned bathrooms, showers, and shaded picnic tables, all with ocean views.
+Pull up your trailer to the family-friendly beach for days of fun and sun.
+You can access the beach by the parking lot near the Beach Pavilion.
+The palm tree-studded Beach Pavilion features a large concession stand, air-conditioned bathrooms, showers, and shaded picnic tables, all with ocean views.
 Beach equipment rentals of lounge chairs, banana boats, kayaks, and parasailing will ensure there is something for everyone to do at these gorgeous beaches.

+Even after the dog days of summer have come and gone, there's still lots to do at Gulf State Park.
 Daily activities and educational programs are organized throughout the offseason with a schedule readily available online.
-Learn about natural resources and wildlife of the Gulf ecosystem as well as interesting survival topics such as navigating using the stars.
+Learn about natural resources and wildlife of the Gulf ecosystem, as well as interesting survival topics such as navigating using the stars.
+After you set up camp, head to the Education Building to see what programs are available during your stay.
+The building can also be rented out for special events or meetings throughout the year.

 An interesting and educational visit to the Gulf State Park Nature Center is the perfect plan for an RV trip when the weather is less than ideal.
 The indoor Nature Center is a living museum featuring the ecology of the Gulf Coast with free public weekly programs for both adults and children.
+Weekly programs could include nature, beach, or pier walks, wildlife viewing, craft making, and much more.
 The Nature Center is open Monday through Saturday, and the vehicle entrance fee is waived for lodging and campground guests.

 Lakeside Dog Park

+Does your four-legged friend grow weary of walking the same trails again and again during your camping trips?
 Give your pooch a special day outside the motorhome by visiting the lakeside dog park on Lake Shelby.
-There is agility equipment and lake swimming with separate areas for large and small dogs, with picturesque lake views for humans and dogs alike.
+This is no ordinary dog park -- there is agility equipment and lake swimming with separate areas for large and small dogs.
+Humans and dogs alike will be treated to picturesque lake views while they burn off some energy before turning in for the night.

-Have your own treasure hunt by finding geocaches in the park while learning about the environment and natural resources of this historic pack.
-Geocaches in the park are regulated by park managers and groups hunts are regularly organized with the Education Center and are free to the public.
+Are you looking for a unique way to explore Gulf State Park?
+Have your own treasure hunt by finding geocaches in the park while learning about the environment and natural resources of this historic area.
+Geocaching involves using a GPS enabled device to track down buried loot hidden around the park.
+Geocaches in the park are regulated by park managers, and group hunts are regularly organized with the Education Center and are free to the public.